-The glucose sensitivity and protein resistance of IPN hydrogel film in saliva
+The glucose sensitivity and protein resistance of the IPN hydrogel film in saliva

-Saliva contains different types of molecules, such as ions, low molecular weight organic substrates, and proteins, which have adverse effects on sensitivity and accuracy of the detection by the QCM sensor.
-Therefore, PVDF film, solid phase extraction, $100 \,^{\circ}C$ for 30 min and ion exchange resin were employed to remove most of these molecules from saliva prior to the detection.
-To evaluate the sensitivity of the IPN hydrogel film in response to glucose in real human saliva, a moderate amount of glucose was spiked into the saliva.
-Fig. 5a and b show the response and recovery of glucose in diluted saliva ( $V{7.5PBS}$ : $V{saliva}$ = 9:1) by IPN hydrogel film-coated and PBA-functionalized hydrogel film-coated QCM sensor.
-At 10 mg/L glucose, the frequency shift of IPN hydrogel film was 28 Hz, which is a reduction by about 83% compared with that of PBA-functionalized hydrogel film (frequency shift: 163 Hz).
+Saliva contains different types of molecules, such as ions, low molecular weight organic substrates, and proteins, which have adverse effects on the sensitivity and accuracy of the detection using the QCM sensor.
+Therefore, the PVDF film, solid phase extraction, 100 °C for 30 min and an ion exchange resin were employed to remove most of these molecules from saliva prior to the detection.64 To evaluate the sensitivity of the IPN hydrogel film in response to glucose in real human saliva, a moderate amount of glucose was spiked into the saliva.
+Fig. 5a and b show the response and recovery of glucose in diluted saliva $(V{7.5PBS}: V{saliva} = 9:1)$ using the IPN hydrogel film-coated and PBA-functionalized hydrogel film-coated QCM sensor.
+At 10 mg L-1 glucose, the frequency shift of the IPN hydrogel film was 28 Hz, which is a reduction by about 83% compared with that of the PBA-functionalized hydrogel film (frequency shift: 163 Hz).